Michaelcj10/Shorty-Histories/content/blog/james-connolly/index.md

 ## Irish citizen army

 Came to Dublin in 1896.
 Finding it hard to find work and becoming disilluioned, left to go to America in 1903.
 Seven years later he returned to Ireland to head up the Irish Transport and General Workers Union in Belfast.
-After the disastrous general strike of 1913 and [Jim Larkin's](https://en.wikipedia.org/wiki/James_Larkin) departure for America Connolly came to Dublin to head up the local ITGWU—and its [Citizen Army](https://en.wikipedia.org/wiki/Irish_Citizen_Army)
+After the disastrous general strike of 1913 and [Jim Larkin's](https://en.wikipedia.org/wiki/James_Larkin) departure for America Connolly came to Dublin to head up the local ITGWU—and its [Irish Citizen Army](https://en.wikipedia.org/wiki/Irish_Citizen_Army)

 The Citizen Army became his obsession.
 Although only 220 in strength, he drilled them until they became, in his words, “a real revolutionary army.”